Jon-Webb-79/PyFinances/README.rst

 - **Run Histogram:** `True` if the code is to develop histograms or `False` if the code will complete a Monte Carlo calculation.
 - **Bins:** The number of bins to be used in the probability and cumulative distribution functions that are sampled for the Monte Carlo calculation.
 - **Hist Start Date:** The start date for the development of PDFs and CDFs.
 This date must exist within the `Daily_Expenses.csv` file.
-- **Hist End Date:** THe end date for the development of PDFs and CDFs.
+- **Hist End Date:** The end date for the development of PDFs and CDFs.
 This date must exist within the `Daily_Expenses.csv` file.
 - **Daily Expense File:** The location and name of the daily expense file.
 In this example I have named it the `Daily_Expenses.csv` file.
+- **Total Expense File** The name and location of the csv file that will contain the day by day cumulative spending for each category.
+This file will be created by the program.
+In this example I gave the file the name `total_expenses.csv`
+- **Histogram Location** The location where histogram files will be created.
+These files contain cumulative distribution data that will be used to generate random samples for spending.
+In this case, I hae manually created a directory titled histograms in the data directory to store the csv files.

   Once you have developed Histogram files, then you must reconfigure the `RunOptions.txt` file to execute the Monte Carlo calculations with the histogram files.
 In order to do this you can reconfigure the file to look like the example